cloudfoundry/cf-k8s-networking/doc/routing-to-sys-components/README.md

-# Routing to System Components
+# Ingress Routing to System Components

 ⚠ **EXPERIMENTAL** ⚠ 👷🏽‍♀️🚧

-This documents current workflows for **experimenting** with system components that expect TLS connections.
+This documents current workflows for **experimenting** using cf-k8s-networking to route to system components.
+System component authors can follow the appropriate example to have plaintext or TLS connections from the gateway to their system component.
+These example workflows currently require generating and managing the certificates for the ingress gateway.

 ## Example: TLS Termination at the Ingress Gateway, Plaintext to System Component
 ![Routing to System Components Diagram with plaintext between ingress router and system component](../assets/ingress-to-sys-non-tls.jpg)